buwryme/VKIntox/README.md

 - VKIntox is driver-level but can still get you moderated
 - this is a very experimental project that has yet to improve.

-The codebase needs a lot of work and removage of extra unneeded features slobodaapl/**vkShade** bundles in...
+The codebase needs a lot of work and removage of extra unneeded features slobodaapl/**vkShade** has and those this project added... (e.g. MSAA resolve modes... transient attachment workaround...)

 ## Features